Are you searching for the best front and rear BMX hub guards?

 Do you need hub guards to grind?

 No, you don’t need to use hub guards to grind.
-But, it’ll help protect your hubs and spokes from damage while at the same time guaranteeing smoother grinding.
+But it’ll help protect your hubs and spokes from damage while also guaranteeing smoother grinding.

 How do you install BMX hub guards?